Russell-S-Harper/EXPLORE/README.md

 V2 takes a different perspective looking overhead into an arena setting with walls and vehicles.
 There’s no masking, just lines.
 Here’s a [video](https://www.youtube.com/watch?v=tiZMc-CJp0s) of the current progress.
 The rotations and scalings require a lot of multiplications and divisions such that they end up being bottlenecks.
 The multiplier in VERA is a major factor in getting the frame rate to 7.5 frames/s, although it’s set to 6.0 frames/s to give a timeslice for the AI.
 Given that 5.0 frames/s is acceptable, there’s lots of room to add more details, and the code is only minimally optimized.

 For those who want to try out the compiled program, you can copy the three files beginning with `PVP-AI` from my [Google Drive](https://drive.google.com/drive/folders/1nBoKQ6ZB6Fb3NYO77jeoF8aATl1pe7U-?usp=sharing) and run the `PRG`.
 Suggest running in an emulator for now because there is a problem with the VERA hardware, see the note below.
-As well, there might be issues with creating files in hardware – still investigating.
+As well, there might be issues with handling files in hardware using the stdio functions – still investigating.

 About the AI, it uses only 13 bytes to correspond to various settings, e.g. evade, revenge, persistence, etc. You can let the program run on its own, and it will create an `AI.DAT` file and document the generations as the players compete with each other.
 It has an attract sequence and a summary screen and looks pretty good running as a screen saver or a retro videogame attract mode.